 these cycle events already become the part of syllabus in schools.
-WYM will its 22nd anniversar y this year. the more they continue, the easier for schools to participate in while understanding every year both events gather more than 1,000 participant to deepen how Asian English works for communication.

-"Task-instructed Learning" referring the former data, such as video clips or PPT files.
+WYM will its 22nd anniversar y this year. the more they continue, the easier for schools to participate in while understanding "Task-instructed Learning" referring th e former data, such as video clips or PPT files.